MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 |Network   |One dual-port network adapter, 1 Gbps or greater (two network adapters can be used, but they have to be teamed with a single MAC address and a single IP address).  <br/> Dual or multi-homed configurations are **not** supported for Video Interop Servers and Directors. <br/> Edge servers require two network interfaces that are dual-port network adapters, 1 Gbps or greater (or two paired network adapters, for a total of four, each pair that is teamed with a single MAC address and a single IP address, for a total of two pairs).  <br/> On standalone Mediation Servers, the installation of additional network interface cards (NICs) to allow the configuration of a specific PSTN IP address is supported.   |

 > [!NOTE]
-> Regardless of the server role, we also recommend the following hardware settings for Skype for Business Server 2019 (this may vary depending on the brand of hardware you've purchased, so refer to manufacturer documentation for specifics):
+> Regardless of the server role, we also recommend the following hardware settings for Skype for Business Server 2019 (the settings may vary depending on the brand of hardware you've purchased, so refer to manufacturer documentation for specifics):
 > - BIOS config - should be set to FLAT from NUMA.
 > - Enable Hyperthreading.
 > - The RSS queue setting should be set to 8 queue.